IliaW/driving-exam-slots-searcher/README.md

    <img src="resourses/mvs-login-page.png" alt="mvs-login-page" style="width: 600px;"/>
 </div>

+## Motivation

+It was difficult to constantly monitor the availability of slots for the practical exam, so I automated the process a little, which ultimately helped my close person find an available slot and successfully pass the driving test.

 ## Description

 Exam slots can appear randomly at any time on any date.
 The Chrome browser and the go-rod library are used to automate this process.
-Notifications are sent to the phone in the ntfy application.
+Notifications are sent to the phone in the Ntfy application.
 After receiving a notification with information about the date and location of the exam, you need to manually book the slot.

 ## How to use

 1. Compile the code for your operating system.
+You need to interact with the browser, so it's difficult to containerize this application.
+A Dockerfile in the project will help to create an executable file.

+   *For Windows and Linux*
+    - `docker build -t driving-exam-slots-searcher .` - build the image
+    - `docker create --name temp-container driving-exam-slots-searcher` - create container
+    - `docker cp temp-container:/exam-slots-searcher .` - copy the files.
+Change `.` to specify another place for
+      executable files
+    - `docker rm temp-container` - remove the container
 2. Set up the search configuration using the `config.yaml` file:
     - Specify the desired dates to search for slots in the `exam_dates` field.
 Since slots are only available 21 days ahead, it is sufficient to use only a number.
 Separate the selected dates with `;` (“13;14;15”).
 Note that some